 The Benguela Current flows up the West Coast from the Southern Ocean.
 It is icy cold.
 The Cape Peninsula directs most of the flow away from False Bay.
 Water circulating in the bay is bracing, but much warmer than the West Coast

 False Bay was so named because it looks so good in calm weather but is battered by South Easter winds in Summer.
 This prevented sailing ships from making their way around Cape Point and up the West Coast of Afrique.
-However there is something good about sitting on a beach and seeing a range of mountains on the horizon.
-False Bay is my watercolour project for 2023.
-From the Light at Cape Hangklip to Cape Point.
+And it is a real bay.
+There is something good about sitting on a beach and seeing a range of mountains on the horizon.

 The Calendars are ready for distribution.
 Drop me a comment or an email if you would you like to order a calendar.